-The Kinkel family history was plagued by severe mental-health issues.
-At least nine relatives from both sides of the family had been institutionalized, and thirty-seven family members had been diagnosed with, or showed signs of, mental-health disorders (Swanson, 2000).
+The Kinkel family history was plagued by severe mental health issues.
+At least nine relatives from both sides of the family had been institutionalized, and 37 family members had been diagnosed with, or showed signs of, mental health disorders (Swanson, 2000).
 One family member attacked a police officer, believing the officer was a Nazi; the officer shot and killed him.
 A cousin believed he was the second coming of Jesus.
 For an unknown reason, he built a bomb and threatened people at his job.
-Given a family history of people who were suicidal, homicidal, and psychotic, it is perhaps no surprise that Kinkel grew up to be suicidal, homicidal, and psychotic.
+A family history of people who were suicidal, homicidal, and psychotic, may have contributed to Kinkel growing up to be suicidal, homicidal, and psychotic.